Choosing a Publishing Pathway

 Next Step

 Here at ShieldCrest, we work with many authors to publish their children’s books.
 We know all there is to know about publishing children’s books, and we are here to share our knowledge with you.
 If you want more advice on how to self-publish a children’s book we are here to help.
 Our experienced team enjoys nothing more than helping your story reach more children.
 We believe that books are vitally important, especially for children.
 Whether your story has dragons, demons, or dancers, we think that stories should be told and shared.
 We will work with you throughout the whole publishing process from your initial discussion to holding your published children’s book in your hand.
 We are here to give your story a voice.
-If you have an idea, get writing, and if you have a finished manuscript then submit it today using our enquiry form.
+If you have an idea, get writing, and if you have a finished manuscript then submit it today using our submissions form.
 Our team is ready and waiting to read your story.